Erkan-Yamac/FlightPlaningApi/README.md

-in this application we have 1 method and we can use it for get or post ."localhost:8080/Flights" if we call it with get method it shows list of all flights without any filters. if we call it in post action with json data it will save the flight
+in this application we have 1 method and we can use it for get or post ."localhost:8080/Flights" if we call it with get method it shows list of all flights without any filters. if we call it in post action with json data it will save the flight if we use given data we we will get an error "There must be daily at most 3 flights for an airline between 2 destinations." because we have initially inserted 3 flights in same day for that destinations.
+For inserting flight you need to chose an other day or other parameters.

 ## Dependencies